Bayesian spline-based hidden Markov models with applications to actimetry data and sleep analysis: Inference

-Our aim is to obtain realisations from the posterior distribution of $(K,R_{K},\delta,A_{K},\Gamma)$, which can be achieved by simulating from the joint posterior density \eqref{eq:4}.
-To allow for model searches between parameter subspaces of different dimensionality, we develop a RJMCMC algorithm which combines Metropolis-Hastings (MH) steps with birth and death moves of the spline knot points.
-The structure of our algorithm is listed in Algorithm 1, where $b_{K}=\mathbf{I}(K=2)+0.5\times \mathbf{I}(3\leq K<K_{max})$ and $\mathbf{I}(\cdot)$ is the indicator function.
-Steps (a)-(e) propose moves within a dimension while the last step proposes a birth or death step which changes the model dimension.
-Here we give the rules for each of the updating steps while further details regarding the validity and implementation of the algorithm are provided in the appendix.
-Throughout this section we assume that $N$ is fixed noting that model selection will be considered in section 4.
+Our aim is to obtain realisations from the posterior distribution of $(K,R_{K},A_{K},\Gamma,\zeta,\mathbf{x}^{(n)}|\mathbf{y}^{(n)})$, which can be achieved by simulating from the joint posterior density defined via \eqref{eq:target}.
+To allow for model searches between parameter subspaces of different dimensionality, we develop a RJMCMC algorithm which combines a Metropolis-within-Gibbs sampler with trans-dimensional moves generated by births and deaths of knot points.
+The structure of our algorithm is listed in Algorithm 1, where $b_{K}=\mathbf{I}(K=2)+0.5\times \mathbf{I}(3\leq K<K_{max})$ and $\mathbf{I}(\cdot)$ is the indicator function (therefore $b_K=0.5$ for $3\leq K<K_{max}$).
+The RJMCMC algorithm is conditioned on the cardinality $N$ noting that model selection will be addressed in Section \ref{sec:model selection}.
+Steps (a)-(e) propose moves within a dimension while the last step proposes a birth or death of a knot point which changes the model dimension.
+We now outline the rules for each of the updating steps while further details of this algorithm together with an extension assuming state-specific knots are provided in the supplementary Section \ref{sec:AP_statespec_adsp}.